al3xandr3/al3xandr3.github.io/_posts/2013-03-25-data-analysis.md

 ## Web Analytics [Domain]

   - WA = Web Analytics

   - WA is a measuring tool and central for the Digital Marketing.

   - Quote: "WA is a thermometer for the health of your website" - As in monitoring site health

   - Digital Marketing and engagement: When a user leaves in the middle of the payment flow, then WA can help try understanding the exact step they got stuck on and the problem they encountered.
 Send them an email after helping out, clarifying, reminding to try again, help them to convert.

+  - Performance Marketing - optimize ROI of web experience over the long term.
+Rather than trying to go after awards or idealized theories of good design, it advocates performance-driven design.
+Seeks to identity the ideal mix of creativity and data that drives long-term business benefits.

   - Tracking mail marketing flow: email -> page -> conversion funnel.
 Identify if maybe a step is specially bad at converting and go optimize that. e.g. Maybe that week a particular page in the conversion funnel was broken and the mail campaign didn't convert as well as expected.

   - How are users reaching the site? brand search? are they looking for something specific? are the search traffic trends changing over time? should the site adapt to reflect the users searches?

 ---